How to choose an agency and set a budget for a website redesign?

 5 min

-In this article, we discuss how to select the most suitable agency and how to structure your budget for a successful website redesign.
-You will find evaluation criteria, examples of budget allocation, billing models, and practical advice for reducing risks during migration and launch.
+In this article, we'll take a practical look at how to select the most suitable agency and how to structure your budget for a successful website redesign.
+You'll find evaluation criteria, examples of budget allocation, billing models, and practical tips for reducing risks during migration and launch.

 1. Prepare the strategic audit and define the scope of the project

-Before requesting quotes, formalize your objectives and prioritize the levers to activate.
+Before requesting quotes, formalize your objectives and prioritize the levers to be activated.
 A reputable agency will assess your current situation—traffic, conversions, high-performing content—and propose a prioritized action plan.
-This step avoids additional costs and helps identify quick wins in SEO and UX.
+This step avoids additional costs and identifies quick wins in SEO and UX.

 Clarify your business objectives

-Explain to the agency what you expect: more leads, a better conversion rate, an optimized conversion funnel, a high-performance e-commerce platform, or improved SEO.
-The more specific your objectives are, the more relevant and cost-effective the proposals will be.
+Explain to the agency what you expect: more leads, a better conversion rate, an optimized conversion funnel, a high-performance e-commerce platform, or improved natural referencing.
+The more precise your objectives are, the more relevant and cost-effective the proposals will be.
 Ask for measurable indicators: target conversion rate, organic traffic volume, maximum loading time.
 These objectives will feed into the specifications for the website redesign and make it easier to compare offers.

-A UX, technical, and SEO audit will help prioritize projects.
-The UX audit identifies the pages that are driving away your prospects and the friction points in the user journey.
+A UX, technical, and SEO audit will help you prioritize projects.
+The UX audit identifies the pages that are driving your prospects away and the areas of friction in the user journey.
 The technical audit identifies bottlenecks in terms of speed and indexability.
-The SEO audit lists the pages to keep, merge, or delete.
-Require the agency to provide this diagnosis for the site redesign in the form of a roadmap with priorities and quick wins.
+The SEO audit lists the pages to be preserved, merged, or deleted.
+Require the agency to provide this diagnosis for the website redesign in the form of a roadmap with priorities and quick wins.

 Define the scope and schedule

 Specify the functional scope: home page, product pages, blog, customer area, CRM integrations, analytics tools.
-Set clear milestones:
+Define clear milestones:

 - design,